-Another important aspect of the artist archetype that can be related to every day life is the idea of creative vs reactive, (more on this in a future blog).
+Another important aspect of the artist archetype that can be related to every day life is the idea of creative vs reactive, (read more on this here).
 Responding to situations or challenges in life with a creative perspective has the ability to transform energy, whereas if we respond from reactivity this can implode our energy causing inner turmoil and therefore also affect our outer world.

 Written by Laura Naomi © 2020

 "Lotus - a guide from a Tantra Goddess"

 Soulful Living Blog